Simon Henderson: Career

-Henderson first worked as a history and politics teacher at The Windsor Boys' School, before joining Eton College in 2001; he soon became head of history at the school.
-From 2009, he served as Deputy Head of Sherborne School.
-He left Sherborne in 2011 when he was appointed Headmaster of Bradfield College.
+Henderson first worked as a history and politics teacher at The Windsor Boys' School, before joining Eton College in 2001; he soon became head of history at the school, having also helped coach the 1st XI football team.

+From 2009, Henderson served as Deputy Head of Sherborne School.

+Henderson left Sherborne in 2011 when he was appointed Headmaster of Bradfield College.

 Eton College

 In 2015, Henderson was appointed Head Master of Eton College, being the youngest so far at 39 years old.
 In the same year, he became a governor of Holyport College and the London Academy of Excellence.

+Henderson is credited with modernising Eton.
+When appointed he said he wanted to prepare young people for happiness and success in their personal lives and welcomed the greater awareness of emotional intelligence and mental health.
+His critics dubbed his plans a woke revolution.
+Henderson denied this and said in a podcast interview in 2023 that he embraced a label people misused to condemn things they disagreed with, saying "if by woke people mean I believe in kindness, understanding, respect, tolerance, treating people decently, trying to have empathy, trying to understand things from other people’s perspectives – then, guilty as charged."
+Henderson's supporters included the peer Lord Austin, who defended him in an article in The Telegraph.

+In 2017, Henderson gave evidence to the House of Commons Education Select Committee after an exam malpractice scandal when an Eton teacher, who was also an examiner, was dismissed for breaching examination security and sharing confidential information with students.

+In 2019, in response to the 'Abolish Eton' campaign, Henderson strongly defended independent schools and promoted the importance of partnership work, saying in an interview that he agreed there was inequality in the education system and supported Labour's ambitions to improve the lives of children across the country, but that “abolishing excellence” was not the way to achieve those aims.
+“I don’t think that by abolishing some of the best schools in the world, by confiscating and redistributing their assets, that we are going to improve the life chances of young people who have been left behind by the education system.”
+He advocated, instead, increased partnership between private and state schools.

-During the COVID-19 pandemic in the United Kingdom, he expanded Eton's online learning platform EtonX to state pupils and opened the school's accommodation to Key workers.
+During the COVID-19 pandemic in the United Kingdom, Henderson expanded Eton's online learning platform EtonX to state pupils and opened the school's accommodation to Key workers.
 He stated his interest in widening the school's intake to those of different backgrounds, saying "we want talented boys to be able to come to Eton whatever their financial circumstances".
-In response to a parent and alumni-led petition after the murder of George Floyd in May 2020, he pledged to focus more on teaching about systemic racism and "decolonising" aspects of the school.
+In response to a parent and alumni-led petition after the murder of George Floyd in May 2020, he pledged to focus more on teaching about systemic racism.
 He also stated he would increase efforts in diversifying the faculty after it was pointed out that there were only two black teachers at the school.